cs1302uga/cs1302-ce28/README.md

    In practice, the randomized version performs better *on average* than the other two techniques, however, it is a little harder to analyze.

+1. As a group, pick a _new_ **DRIVER.**, then the have the **DRIVER** implement the `quickSort` method in `QuickSort.java`.
+Be sure to include some code in the `main` method to test the implementation.
+Once your group is confident that the code compiles and runs correctly, have the **DRIVER** stage and commit `QuickSort.java` to their local repository, then push the changes up to the repository on GitHub.
+Everyone else should pull the changes after that.

 1. View the condensed, graphical version of your Git log using `git adog`.

 **CHECKPOINT**